circular design consultancy by Dr. Beatriz Pozo Arcos

 Framework laptops are one of the most compelling examples of repairable consumer electronics on the market today.
 With a refined aesthetic, carefully designed UX for foolproof repairs, and a business model built on modularity, upgradeability, and user customisation, Framework stands out in a sea of sealed systems.
-While its market share remains small compared to major OEMs, it sets the gold standard for repairable laptops designed for mass adoption.
+Its market share remains small compared to major OEMs, nonetheless, it sets the gold standard for repairable laptops designed for mass adoption.

 The Framework laptop has been designed with repair by the user in mind.
 In the following section, we dissect how different features contribute to each key repair step.